nudge/HackYourFuture-JS1/Week1/README.md

 Up until now at HackYourFuture, we have been writing websites using HTML and CSS.
 Even though a website written with these two languages works just fine, it is only a static page.
 Static pages do not change -- their content and design are fixed, and can only be updated by editing the HTML/CSS code manually.

-Dynamic sites (like Facebook, Twitter, Youtube) are interactive, users can interact with content on these sites in all sorts of ways.
+Dynamic sites (like Facebook, Twitter, Youtube) are interactive, users can interact with content on these sites in all sorts of ways automatically without human intervention.
+How?
+By writing code!

 This is the difference between static and dynamic sites: a static site always has the same information, while a dynamic site changes it's data shown to the user depending on who it is and what their interactivity on the page is.
-How do we develop dynamic websites?
-By using Javascript.

 #### Backend vs Frontend